Windowlicker: Music video

 The music video for "Windowlicker" was directed by Chris Cunningham, who had also directed Aphex Twin's previous music video, "Come to Daddy".
-It is a ten-minute long parody of contemporary American gangsta hip-hop music videos.
-In the video, two foul-mouthed young men in Los Angeles are window shopping for women; the French term for window shopping is faire du lèche-vitrine, which literally translates to "licking the windows"; "window licker" and "window licking" are pejorative British English terms for disabled people.
+It is an affectionate ten-minute long parody of contemporary American gangsta hip-hop music videos, a genre which Cunningham admires.

+In the video, two foul-mouthed young men in Los Angeles are window shopping for women (the French term for window shopping is faire du lèche-vitrine, which literally translates to "licking the windows", while "window licker" and "window licking" are pejorative British English terms for disabled people).
 They come across two women (referred to in the end credits as "hoochies") who repeatedly turn down their advances.
-Suddenly, a ridiculously long white limousine (38 windows in length, including the driver's window, which takes 20 seconds to fully display) crashes into the two men's black Mazda Miata NA (MX5) convertible, and a "pimped-out" Richard D. James, displaying a hyperbolic amount of wealth and power, emerges with his signature fixed grin, at which point the song begins.
+Suddenly, a long white limousine (38 windows in length, including the driver's window, which takes 20 seconds to fully display) crashes into the two men's black Mazda Miata convertible, and a "pimped-out" Richard D. James, displaying a hyperbolic amount of wealth and power, emerges with his signature fixed grin, at which point the song begins.

 After emerging from the limousine, James begins provocatively dancing with an umbrella bearing the Aphex Twin logo in an attempt to seduce the two women.
-The women then accompany James and other women in his limousine while their faces morph into James' own likeness.
+The women then accompany James and other women in his limousine, while their faces morph into James' own.
 When two women emerge from the limousine's sunroof, the young men try to woo them but fail.
 The men arrive at an area where James and a group of women bearing his face are dancing together, and they receive leis from two of the women.
 Their attention is eventually drawn to a dancing woman turned away from them, but she turns around to reveal a horrifically ugly, buck-toothed, deformed face (which was later illustrated in a sketch by Swiss artist H. R. Giger titled "The Windowlickers"), much to the men's horror.
-The video ends with James' women dancing on Santa Monica Beach while James pops and sprays a bottle of champagne.
+The video ends with the women dancing on Santa Monica Beach while James opens and sprays a bottle of champagne.